On some symmetries of the base $ n $ expansion of $ 1/m $ : The Class Number connection: Introduction

 The first purpose of this paper is to prove the following theorem which is an analogue of Theorems \ref{Theorem "Girstmair"}, \ref{Theorem "Ram-Thanga"} for composite discriminants.
-This is carried out in \S \ref{Section "Class number pq"}.
 The relation that we arrive at is slightly complicated but is in the spirit of providing an expression for the class number of quadratic fields in terms of digits in some base $ n $.
 Define for every $ 0\leq a\leq n-1 $

 where $ a_k(m) $'s are the digits of the base $ n $ expansion of $ 1/m $.
 With these definitions we state our first main theorem. \begin{theorem} Let $ m\equiv 1\mod 4 $ be a prime and $ n\equiv 3\mod 4 $ be a square free integer which is a primitive root modulo $ m $.
 Observe that in particular $ n $ is coprime to $ m $.
 Then